✍ Written by Senior SEO Strategist

 Tag every acquired link with a consistent attribution model in your CRM: date acquired, target URL, anchor text used, referring domain DR, placement type (guest post, niche edit, editorial), and source (white label provider name or outreach specialist).
 This data becomes invaluable when auditing your link profile, diagnosing ranking drops, or calculating ROI per link acquisition channel.

 Review link performance at 60 and 120 days post-acquisition.
 Organic traffic impact and ranking movement at those intervals gives you clean data on which acquisition method delivers better return for your specific niche — which is ultimately the only benchmark that matters.
+To put real numbers behind these decisions, use a structured guest posting ROI calculation method to compare cost per acquired link against actual traffic and revenue outcomes.

 -